mtiller/ModelicaBook/docker/gopath/src/xogeny/pubbook/README.md

 is necessary because this build requires additional files beyond just the instructions contained in the `Dockerfile`.
 Those additional files need to be available for the build (which is not done locally).

+# Running

+When running this container, it is important to provide some information on `docker` command line.
+Specifically, the following environment variables should be provided to the container:

+  * AWS_ACCESS_KEY_ID
+  * AWS_SECRET_ACCESS_KEY
+  * MBE_WEBHOOK_SECRET